M-o-a-T/asyncactor/docs/source/actor.rst

 part; if that fails and messages cross each other, collisions are resolved deterministically.

 The resolution mechanism prefers new actors.
-Existing actors are compared by their position in the cycle.
-Otherwise, a ``value`` parameter that's set by :meth:`Actor.set_value` is used.
+Participating actors are compared by their position in the cycle.
+With new actors, a ``value`` parameter that's set by :meth:`Actor.set_value` is used.
 If these values happen to be equal, the collision is resolved by comparing the node names (which must not be equal).

 This algorithm intentionally does not require timestamps or similar means of resolving a collision.
-If required, you can use them as (part of) the value.
+If necessary, you can use them as (part of) the value.

 The resolution method may be changed, if necessary, by overriding